-“Whether you can die from an overdose of marijuana, the answer is no,” says Alex Manini, an emergency medicine clinician specialist at Mount Sinai Hospital in New York.
-But can someone non-fatally overdose on marijuana?
-Manini says yes.
+“Whether you can die from an overdose of marijuana, the answer is no,” says Alex Manini, an emergency medicine clinician specialist and toxicology expert at Mount Sinai Hospital in New York.
+But can someone non-fatally overdose on weed?

 Technically, an overdose happens any time someone takes more than the normal or recommended amount of a substance or drug.

-And people show up in emergency rooms all the time after overdoing it with cannabis, Manini says, with all kinds of serious symptoms: panic or anxiety attacks, passing out, rapid heart rate—even an increasingly common condition where cannabis users can’t stop vomiting.
+People show up in emergency rooms all the time after taking THC, Manini says, with all kinds of serious symptoms: panic or anxiety attacks, passing out, rapid heart rate, and even cannabinoid hyperemesis syndrome, an increasingly common condition marked by continuous vomiting.

 “They had much worse cardiovascular effects, much worse agitation,” he says.
 The two products are chemically different, he explains, and so their safety should be considered separately.
 “The safety of marijuana has been borne out over decades.
 This is a whole new world.”

-And even if marijuana itself won’t directly kill you, there have been deaths associated with cannabis products, Cao says.
+And even if weed itself won’t directly kill you, there have been deaths associated with cannabis products, Cao says.
 In a 2014 case, a 19-year-old Colorado man died after he ate a cannabis cookie, began behaving erratically, and jumped off a fourth-floor balcony.
 His autopsy reported marijuana intoxication as a chief contributing factor.

-“It is very controversial to say whether someone can die from marijuana or cannabis products” Cao says.
+“It is very controversial to say whether someone can die from marijuana or cannabis products,” Cao says.
 “They’re not always direct causes of deaths.”

-In one 2014 study, a group of French researchers examined 35 medical cases and concluded that cannabis could be a potential trigger for cardiovascular complications in young people.
-And when researchers from the Einstein Medical Center in Philadelphia analyzed a national database of patients, they found the prevalence of heart failure, stroke, coronary artery disease, and sudden cardiac death, were significantly higher in patients with cannabis use, according to results published in 2018.
+Cannabis use can also increase heart rate and blood pressure, and it can be a risk factor for some people who have pre-existing heart-related conditions, whether they know it or not.
+In one 2014 study published in the Journal of the American Heart Association, a group of French researchers examined 35 medical cases and concluded that cannabis could be a potential trigger for cardiovascular complications in young people.
+And when researchers from the Einstein Medical Center in Philadelphia analyzed a national database of patients in 2018, they found the prevalence of heart failure, stroke, coronary artery disease, and sudden cardiac death were significantly higher in patients with cannabis use.
 After adjusting for a number of factors including age, sex, diabetes, and tobacco or alcohol use, they found cannabis use remained an independent predictor of both heart failure and stroke.

 “It probably has a better safety profile than a lot of other illegal substances,” Cao says.
 “The perception that this is dangerous is dropping.
 But you can absolutely overdose.”
-Actually dying from that overdose however, is far less likely—if at all possible.
+Actually dying from that overdose, however, is far less likely—if at all possible.